ayyappa53/Cathago/README.md

 After user registration, manually update the approved field in the users table to 1 for the first admin.
 Admins can then manage users via the Admin Dashboard.

-##🎥 Demo Video
+## 🎥 Demo Video
-📌 Watch the full demo video here: Click to Watch
+📌 Watch the full demo video here: Clic

 ## 🏗️ Tech Stack
-Frontend: HTML, CSS, JavaScript
+## Frontend: HTML, CSS, JavaScript
-Backend: Node.js, Express.js
+## Backend: Node.js, Express.js
-Database: SQLite
+## Database: SQLite
-Storage: File system for document management
+## Storage: File system for document management
 Authentication: bcrypt for password hashing

 ## 📩 Contact
 For any queries, reach out at:
 📧 Email: ayyappachowdarykandula@gmail.com